appmonit/app_monit_gem/README.md

 AppMonit::Query.count('registered', timeframe: 'this_week')
 ```

-You can use the following options to specify the timeframe:
+Use the following options to specify the timeframe:

 * this_minute
 * this_hour